msamdk/Fish_Re_Identification/Re-Identification.md

 # --- Helper Functions ---

 def get_image_paths(base_path, groups):
-    """Gets list of full image paths for the specified groups.""" paths = []
+    # Gets list of full image paths for the specified groups.
+    paths = []
     print(f"Searching for images in groups: {groups} within {base_path}") for group in groups: